splunk/splunk-connect-for-syslog/docs/CONTRIBUTING.md

 * More complementary documentation.
 Have you perhaps found something unclear?
 * More examples or generic templates that others can use.
-* Blog posts, articles and such – they’re all very appreciated.
+* Blog posts, articles and such – they’re all very much appreciated.
 * You can also edit documentation files directly in the GitHub web interface, without creating a local copy.
 This can be convenient for small typos or grammar fixes.